codechefmarc/localist_drupal/README.md

 ## Retrieving Custom Filters from Localist into Drupal Taxonomy

 Localist allows you to create filters for events for ease of grouping events and filtering.
 To get these filters over into Drupal, we recommend using a taxonomy vocabulary per filter.
-Secondly, set up a dependency migration to migrate those terms into Drupal.
-Finally, add the term to the event via the events migration.
-Here is an example on how to use the `extract_localist_filter` custom plugin to accomplish this.
+The event migration will use one of the custom process plugins (`extract_localist_filter`) to make this work.
+Here are the steps.

+### Localist Setup

+1. Filters will need to be [created in the Localist admin interface first](https://help.concept3d.com/hc/en-us/articles/11938623294611-Filters).
+2. To obtain the filter machine name (in our case here it is `event_types`), you can load the API endpoint directly (`https://CALENDAR-URL/api/2/events/filters`) (See [Localist API documentation](https://developer.localist.com/doc/api#event-filters)) and the top-level key will be the name of the different filters available.

+### Initial Taxonomy Setup

 1. Set up your Drupal taxonomy vocabulary.
 For our example, we will use Event Type (`localist_event_type`).
+2. In your event content type, create an entity reference field and point it to the vocabulary in step 1.
+Make sure this field can accept unlimited values as that is what Localist can do for filters.
-2. In your own custom module as noted in the [Overriding Migrations](#overriding-migrations) section, add a new migration for the taxonomy terms you want to import.
+3. In your own custom module as noted in the [Overriding Migrations](#overriding-migrations) section, create a dependency migration to handle the taxonomy terms you want to import:

 ```yml
 (custom taxonomy migration)